lastmjs/redux-store-element/README.md

 * You should stop the event from propagating (`e.stopPropagation`) or else all parent elements beyond the immediate element that `<redux-store></redux-store>` is declared in will potentially react to the event

 ## Dispatching actions
-To dispatch from within an element, set the action property on that element to the action that you want to dispatch.
+To dispatch from within an element, first bind the action property of the element to the action property on `redux-store`.
+When you are ready to dispatch an action, set the action property on the element to the action that you want to dispatch.
 From the example:

 ```
 <link rel="import" href="../../../src/redux-store.html">